torrinworx/Blend_My_NFTs/README.md

 ## Description

-Blend_My_NFTs is a work-in-progress Blender add on that can automatically generate thousands of images or 3D objects to help you launch your NFT colleciton!
-It is currently in development to launch the NFT collection This Cozy Place that will launch in November with a total of 10000 unique NFTs all rendered in Blender via Blend_My_NFTs.
+Blend_My_NFTs is a work-in-progress Blender add-on that can automatically generate thousands of images, animations, or 3D objects to help you launch your NFT colleciton!
+Blend_My_NFTs is beign created by This Cozy Studio to launch an NFT collection called This Cozy Place.
 If you would like to learn more about Blend_My_NFTs or This Cozy Place, please visit our discord server: https://discord.gg/UpZt5Un57t

 ![NFT_Test_Render_17](https://user-images.githubusercontent.com/82110564/142952463-5764566e-1402-40a4-9cca-a9c57105f033.png)
 *Test sample of the NFT collection This Cozy Place rendered in Blender 2.93 using Blend_My_NFTs add on.

 ## Features
-- Render and export both images and 3D models at the same time or individually
+- Generate and export Images, Animations, and 3D Models at the same time or individually.
 - Generate all possible combinations of your NFTs!
 The only limit is your imagination, and your processing power...
-- Support for .x3d, .fbx, .obj, and .glb files
-- Raritize and weight your attributes (Now available, still an experimental feature)
+- Raritize and weight your attributes.
-- Preview data about your NFT collection; Time to render and the possible combinations
+- Preview data about your NFT collection; Time to render and the possible combinations.
-- Inbuilt metadata template generation for Solana, Cardano, and Ethereum!
+- Inbuilt metadata template generation for Solana, Cardano, and Ethereum.

 There are always new features dropping, join our discord to stay tuned for updates!